Best phone battery life in 2024: The longest lasting smartphones

 (Image credit: Shutterstock)

 This influx of long-lasting phones is making it tougher than ever to land a spot in this best phone battery life guide.
-A phone would need to hold out for more than 13 hours on the battery test we run on each phone just to have a chance of breaking into the top 15 phones.
+A phone would need to hold out for more than 14 hours on the battery test we run on each phone just to have a chance of making the grade.

-Still, some devices manage to go above and beyond that 12-hour mark.
-Take the ROG Phone 8 Pro, which currently heads our list.
+Still, some devices manage to go above and beyond that 14-hour mark.
+Take the ROG Phone 8 Pro, which currently heads our list after turning in the best result we've ever seen on our battery test.
 It's followed by the OnePlus 12R, an impressive midrange device that doesn't require you to pay up for outstanding battery life.
+It's no wonder that both of those handsets took home honors in our Tom's Guide 2024 awards for phones.

 (Image credit: Future)